 and an Azure Event Hub as the target.
 DataZen makes it easy to extract Change Logs from any source system and

-forward them any other platform, including messaging platforms such as Azure Event Hub, RabbitMQ and AWS SQS.
+forward them to any other platform, including messaging platforms such as Azure Event Hub, RabbitMQ and AWS SQS.

 To try DataZen at no charge, download the latest edition of DataZen on our website.